q2ebanking/boa-constrictor/docs/pages/getting-started/why-boa-constrictor.md

 Boa Constrictor is **not a toy limited to small-scale projects**.
 Sometimes, folks who are new to the Screenplay Pattern wrongly assume that it does not scale well.
-On the contrary, Screenplay scales *much* better than page objects for Web UI interactions because it better separates concerns, enforces clear design decisions, and causes less duplication.
+On the contrary, Screenplay scales *much* better than page objects for Web UI interactions because it separates concerns better, enforces clearer design decisions, and causes less duplication.
-When the PrecisionLender team initially used page objects when they first started automating tests, but after about 100 tests, they replaced all page objects with Screenplay interactions.
+The PrecisionLender team initially used page objects when they first started automating tests, but after about 100 tests, they replaced all page objects with Screenplay interactions.
-Now, the PrecisionLender team at Q2 runs up to 10K end-to-end tests *per day* using Boa Constrictor.
+Now, the team runs up to 10K end-to-end tests against the PrecisionLender app *per day* using Boa Constrictor.

 Boa Constrictor is also **not a Serenity BDD clone**.
 [Serenity BDD](http://serenity-bdd.info/) is an open-source acceptance test automation framework.